 The Australian Cartoon Museum: Jim Bridges facilitates access to Australian cartoons on a wide range of subjects.

 The Australian Historical Association ‘is the premier national organization of historians – academic, professional and other – working in all fields of history’.
-Honest History is an affiliate member of the Association.

 The Australian Policy and History (APH) network, based at Deakin University, ‘works to link historians with policy-makers, the media and the Australian public… to inform public debate and promote better public policy-making through an understanding of history’.